-GnuPG (VS-)Desktop®: Moving Data and Keys to a New Computer
+GnuPG (VS-)Desktop®: Moving Configuration Data and Keys to a New Computer

 Introduction

-Tip: Backups created on Windows can also be restored on Linux–and vice versa.
-GnuPG data is platform-independent.
+Tip: Backups are platform-independent: a backup created on Windows can be restored on Linux, and vice versa.

 We'll begin by showing you which files and folders need to be included in your backup.
 After that, you'll get practical step-by-step instructions for transferring your setup on Windows and Linux–including tips for common use cases and things to watch out for during migration.